rust-lang/prev.rust-lang.org/faq.md

 ### Can I run my Rust program in a web browser?

-Not yet, but there are efforts underway to make Rust compile to the web with Emscripten.
+Not yet, but there are efforts underway to make Rust compile to the web with [Emscripten](http://kripken.github.io/emscripten-site/).

 ### How do I cross-compile in Rust?

 Cross compilation is possible in Rust, but it requires [a bit of work](https://github.com/japaric/ruststrap/blob/master/1-how-to-cross-compile.md) to set up.
+Every Rust compiler is a cross-compiler, but libraries need to be cross-compiled for the target platform.

 Rust does distribute [copies of the standard library](http://static.rust-lang.org/dist/) for each of the supported platforms, which are contained in the `rust-std-*` files for each of the build directories found on the distribution page, but there are not yet automated ways to install them.

 <h2 id="modules-and-crates">Modules and Crates</h2>

 ### What is the relationship between a module and a crate?

 - A crate is a compilation unit, which is the smallest amount of code that the Rust compiler can operate on.
-- A module is a (possibly nested) unit of name-management inside a crate.
+- A module is a (possibly nested) unit of code organization inside a crate.
 - A crate contains an implicit, un-named top-level module.
 - Recursive definitions can span modules, but not crates.
-- Crates do not have global names, only a set of non-unique metadata tags.
-- There is no global inter-crate namespace; all name management occurs within a crate.
 - Using another crate binds the root of its namespace into the user's namespace.

 ### Why can't the Rust compiler find this library I'm `use`ing?